 External—radiation is delivered by a machine that shoots particles at the cells from outside the body

 Internal—radioactive materials are placed in the body near the cancer cells; this is also called implant radiation or brachytherapy

 In certain cases, your doctor may recommend a combination of these.
 Radiation is often used with other types of treatment, such as surgery,

 chemotherapy, and immunotherapy, which stimulates the immune system to fight infection.

 This fact sheet will focus on internal radiation therapy.

-This procedure is done to: Control the growth or spread of cancerAttempt to cure cancerReduce pain or other symptoms caused by cancer—called palliative radiation
+This procedure is done to: Control the growth or spread of cancerAttempt to cure cancerReduce pain or other symptoms caused by cancer—palliative radiation

 Radiation therapy is used to treat

 solid tumors, such as prostate cancer, breast cancer, and head and neck cancers.

 Internal radiation can cause side effects.
 The radiation damages your own healthy cells as well as the cancer cells.